ibm-cloud-docs/security-compliance/faqs.md

 ## Why can't I select a remediation option?
 {: #remediate-gray}

-Currently, you must be working with Amazon Web Services or Azure to configure remediation.
+Currently, you must be working with Amazon Web Services or Microsoft Azure to configure remediation.
 If you select a scope that does not support remediation, the option is unavailable and not able to be configured.

 For more information about remediation, see [Remediating issues](/docs/security-compliance?topic=security-compliance-remediation).